tnn1t1s/learn-mesos-marathon/README.md

-This is a supervisor + mesos + marathon + zookeeper.
+This is a supervisor + mesos + marathon + zookeeper setup.